bcgov/name-examination/DEVELOPER.md

 - Use Vue 3's Composition API for all Vue components
 - Use Setup syntax when creating new Pinia stores
 - Use TypeScript instead of JavaScript
-- Format your code with Prettier before committing them
+- Format your code with Prettier before committing it